 Since this article’s publication, Google updated a few of the items mentioned below.

-No More G Suite
+No More G-Suite

-This move comes 4 months after Google changed the name of it's corporate G Suite offerings to Google Workspace.
+This move comes four months after Google changed the name of it's corporate G Suite offerings to Google Workspace.
 However, Google held off on changing the name of G Suite for Education until now.
 All of the services that used to be packaged in G Suite for Education are now part of Google Workspace for Education.

 Additionally, Google changed its pricing model for schools and districts.
 Previously, Google listed G Suite for Education as a free offering and G Suite Enterprise for Education as a paid, premium service.
 Now, there are four tiers: